Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/mobile.md

 An Android phone is required to test whether your shader will compile for OpenGL ES / GLSL.
 While Wallpaper Engine supports OpenGL 3.2 on the desktop internally, it is almost completely useless to verify compatibility on Android phones, because available desktop OpenGL drivers are not nearly as strict and cannot be configured to operate under the same rules as OpenGL ES.

-If you have an Android phone and you notice that your custom effect does not work, you can extract the compilation error and code it produced.
+If you have an Android phone and you notice that your custom effect does not work, you can extract the compilation error and final code it tried to compile.
 First enable the option **Write Errors to Log** in the general settings of the mobile app and then open your wallpaper at least once.
 Now return to the general settings and click on **Save Error Log** to export the error log and investigate the compilation error.
+Remember to turn off logging once you are done to avoid any penalties during load time due to long shader code being logged.

 ## Fixing Existing Wallpapers / Effects